Academic Policy 1405.20

 In general, faculty will be paid 2 1⁄2% per credit hour for intersession pay.
 For August intersession, this will be 2 ½% of the previous academic year’s FTE 9-month salary.
 However, the minimum faculty payment is $3,000 per course, as with summer teaching.

-During the intersession periods, faculty payments will be processed through the payroll system as IPAY transactions governed by the extra compensation policy.
+During the intersession periods, faculty payments will be processed through Workday as period activity pay transactions governed by the extra compensation policy.
 No changes in salary distribution should be made to the intersession cost center numbers.
 Faculty are permitted to earn a maximum of 20% of their salary in extra compensation during a fiscal year.
 If intersession pay is the only extra compensation received in the fiscal year, the 20% maximum is equivalent to 8 credit hours of intersession courses.
 The $3,000 base is an exception.
 An employee’s total compensation for a year or a month, including extra compensation, is subject to University policies governing the authority to exceed maximum legislated salary levels for exceptionally well-qualified academic and non-academic personnel.

 Twelve-month faculty must claim vacation leave time to be eligible for intersession pay.
-They should be paid through IPAY just as nine-month faculty are.
-Administrators, including department chairs, associate deans, deans, etc. are not eligible for extra compensation or IPAY transactions.
+They should be paid through the period activity pay process just as nine-month faculty are.
+Administrators, including department chairs, associate deans, deans, etc. are not eligible for extra compensation or period activity pay transactions.

 Because January intersession falls within the faculty member’s contract period of mid-August to mid-May, a department may allow, subject to appropriate class size, the faculty member an opportunity to teach during the January intersession for no additional compensation and as part of the individual’s fall or spring course load.